 The programme and module learning outcomes are mapped directly to employment and employability standards described by National Occupational Standards.
-Furthermore, the design of the programme has been matched to current professional governing body UK Coaching.
-For example, in line with the UK Coaching, the assessment demands of each practical module and the reflective portfolios that surround them will ensure that the programme will maintain flexibility in content and student experience that will allow them to remain innovative and current.
+Furthermore, the design of the programme has been matched to current professional governing bodies and the Sport Coach UK (SCUK) Framework.
+For example, in line with the UK Coaching Framework, the assessment demands of each practical module and the reflective portfolios that surround them will ensure that the programme will maintain flexibility in content and student experience that will allow them to remain innovative and current.